The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-\stitle{Target Accuracy.} \PaperLong{ } The pollution of the target accuracy should have no influence on any clustering algorithm, as they are unsupervised: a changed target class does not affect the clustering itself.
-However, the fact that we can still see a degrading curve in Figure\PaperLong{s~\ref{fig:clustering-target-accuracy-letter-results}, \ref{fig:clustering-target-accuracy-bank-results}, and }~\ref{fig:clustering-target-accuracy-covertype-results} is due to us comparing the clustering result with the polluted target classes and not with the original target classes when calculating AMI. \PaperLong{\\An interesting observation is the slight but always existing increase in each algorithms' performance for all three datasets at very low dataset qualities.
+\stitle{Target Accuracy} \PaperLong{ } The pollution of the target accuracy should have no influence on any clustering algorithm, as they are unsupervised: a changed target class does not affect the clustering itself.
+However, the fact that we can still see a degrading curve in Figures\PaperLong{~\ref{fig:clustering-target-accuracy-letter-results}, \ref{fig:clustering-target-accuracy-covertype-results}, \ref{fig:clustering-target-accuracy-covid-results}, and }\ref{fig:clustering-target-accuracy-bank-results}\PaperShort{(and also for the other considered datasets)} is due to us comparing the clustering result with the polluted target classes and not with the original target classes when calculating the AMI score.

+\PaperLong{An interesting observation is the very slight but always existing increase in each algorithms' performance for \textsf{Letter} at very low dataset qualities.
 We assume that a high pollution level changes enough target labels that, by chance, enough of the same labels are again changed to the same label, recreating parts of their original clusters.
-This effect is more noticeable with datasets that have fewer classes (i.e., \textsf{Bank} and \textsf{Covertype}) in their ground truth dataset, which strengthens our assumption.}
+This effect is more noticeable with datasets that have fewer classes~(i.e., \textsf{COVID}, \textsf{Bank} and \textsf{Covertype}) in their ground truth dataset, which strengthens our assumption. }